-Maintenance & Cure Claims
+Maintenance and Cure Claims

 Under general maritime law an employer has an obligation to provide its injured employee with “maintenance and cure”.